kenakofer/hymnsinger/docs/vscode.md

 1. Choose "Open folder", navigate to where the repository was downloaded, and click "Open" just inside.
 You should see a few files and directories, like `README.md` and `docs/`
 1. Click on the Extensions icon tab on the left side of the screen (Ctrl+Shift+X)
 1. Install the `Lilypond` extension.
 This adds syntax highlighting to .ly files.
 1. Install the `vscode-pdf` extension.
-This extension allows you to open PDFs for viewing, so you can check your work without leaving vscode.
+This extension allows you to open PDFs for viewing, so you can check your work without leaving VSCode.
 1. Install the `VSLilyPond` extension (This will automatically install two other lilypond extensions).
 These extensions: run lilypond whenever a .ly file is saved; generate PDF and MIDI outputs in the same directory; provide error highlighting, autocomplete, code formatting, and midi input for note entry (haven't tried using this yet).
 1. The installed extensions look like this:
 ![VSCode Extensions screenshot](assets/img/vscode-extensions.png)